Led a team creating a large cloud-based remote sensing system

 My PhD (Developing a novel method to retrieve high spatial resolution Aerosol Optical Thickness from satellite data) won the RSPSoc PhD Prize, and I have academic publications with over 400 total citations.
 My academic work focused on combining detailed atmospheric simulations with processing of large volumes of satellite data, and involved collaborators across the world.
 I am still involved in academic work, and have recently freelanced with Loughborough University on some machine learning work.

 Maintainer of multiple open-source projects

 I am an expert programmer, and am active in the open-source community, maintaining multiple open-source projects.
 I am the lead author of Py6S (a Python library to allow easy use of the 6S atmospheric radiative transfer model) and have contributed to many scientific Python packages.
-I have spoken at multiple international Python conferences (see a video here)
+I have spoken at multiple international Python and geospatial conferences (for example PyConUK and FOSS4G).